-

 Learning Outcomes

-- Learn to network, collaborate, persuade and negotiate with colleagues and bosses in the workplace, applying effective problem-solving and decision-making skills to the practice of marketing in a global context.
+- Recognise the importance of networking, collaborating, persuading and negotiating with colleagues and bosses in the workplace, whilst providing evidence of applying effective problem-solving and decision-making skills to the practice of marketing in a global context.

-- Learn how to excel in the workplace through ongoing reflection (daily/weekly activity logs) and analysis of your own performance (Mid-Placement Review).
+- Demonstrate an ability to excel in the workplace through ongoing reflection (daily/weekly activity logs) and analysis of your own performance (Mid-Placement Review).

-- Progressively develop your own unique Professional Skills Profile, demonstrating essential Graduate Attributes.
+- Progressively develop your own unique Professional Skills Profile, demonstrating essential Graduate Attributes and technical skills.

 - Learn how to package, and provide evidence of, your experience and achievements; to create a CV that makes you stand out from the crowd; and how to engage successfully in job-search and recruitment processes.